Cowpens flag: Description

 A Smithsonian publication acknowledges that the Cowpens design may date to the American Revolution, but the actual flag held at Maryland dates no earlier than 1843.

 The flag of Easton, Pennsylvania reverses the 3rd Maryland design, with the star wreath on the field of the flag, and the 13 red and white stripes in the canton.

 The star pattern was popular enough to see continued use in 15-star flags as the nation began to grow.
 A surviving military commission signed by Thomas Jefferson in 1808 shows a 15-star flag and a 15-star Navy jack, both using the 3rd Maryland star arrangement (14 star circle with the 15th star in the center).

+During the Mexican-American War the Battalion of Maryland and District of Columbia Volunteers carried a flag very similar in design.

 The crest of the Navy cruiser USS Cowpens (CG-63) features the 3rd Maryland star pattern in the foreground, as well as two Cowpens flags in the background.

-Media

-In the video game series Fallout, the flag of the United States of America is very similar to the Cowpens flag.
-The difference is the center stars.
-While the Cowpens flag has 12 stars and one center star, the Fallout-American flag has either 12 or 13 stars (depending on the game) encircling one larger star (representing the federal government and nation as a whole).
-The games take place in an alternate timeline that diverges from reality after World War II.
-The flag change represents a restructuring of the U.S. from the fifty states of real-life to thirteen commonwealths comprising at least two former states each as well as Canada following its annexation.

-It is unknown, however, if the Cowpens flag is the inspiration for the Fallout-American flag, but the two flags are indeed similar.